 Tooth Bonding Philadelphia, PA

-Dental bonding is a popular procedure in our Philadelphia dental office.
-Usually complete in a single visit, tooth bonding is used for many cosmetic and restorative purposes.
-This treatment can repair minor cosmetic dental concerns such as white spots on teeth, close gaps in your smile, as well as tooth damage like chips and cracks.
-It is also known as tooth-coloring, veneers, and porcelain laminates.
+Dental bonding is a popular procedure in our Philadelphia, PA dental office.
+You can get tooth bonding in one office visit for cosmetic and restorative purposes.
+This treatment can repair minor cosmetic dental concerns such as white spots on teeth, close gaps in your smile, and repair tooth damage like chips and cracks.
+Dental bonding in our Philadelphia, PA, office can improve the appearance and comfort of your teeth.

-Dental bonding involves the application of a composite resin material to the front surface of teeth.
-It is a quick and economical treatment that offers natural-looking results.
-While it’s not considered a permanent solution, bonding materials are quite long-lasting.
+Teeth bonding involves applying a composite resin material to the front surface of teeth.
+This quick and economical cosmetic treatment offers natural-looking results.
+Bonding is not a permanent solution but uses long-lasting materials.

+Bonding treatment can be received with just one visit to our office.
+We ensure that your bonded teeth match your natural teeth for a natural look.
 Dr. Conover is one of the most sought-after cosmetic dentists in Philadelphia.
-He may recommend tooth bonding if you have:
+He may recommend if you have:

 • Gaps or spaces between your teeth